What is biomass?

 Commercial biomass boiler systems are capable of burning a range of fuels such as wood chip, wood pellet, logs, grains, straw and miscanthus.
 By switching to a biomass boiler from a fossil fuel source such as oil, you could expect to see fuel savings from anywhere between 30% to 50%, or even up to 80% if biomass is replacing electric for heating.

 Further advantages are that many businesses can burn by-products produced on site, such as pallets and wood off-cut.
-This not only provides some businesses free fuel, but also removes disposal costs associate with waste removal from site.
+This not only provides some businesses free fuel, but also removes disposal costs associated with waste removal from site.

 Along with the financial benefits you can also play your part in reducing carbon emissions by replacing a fossil fuel boiler with a biomass boiler.